 The Species.bio collection will be released in successive series from launch.
-The first of these series, the Genesis series, is scheduled to launch in Q1 2022; follow our socials to keep up to date on launch timings.
+The first of these series, the Genesis series, is in development; follow our socials to keep up to date on launch timings.
 The species to be included in the Genesis series are detailed on the Bioworks page.

 The Bioworks in each series will be sold via a novel form of auction, where any bid can win (not necessarily just the highest).
-The Genesis Bioworks are open for bidding at the official OpenSea collection; any bids made now will be eligible for the Genesis auction in Q1.
+The first of the Genesis Bioworks are open for bidding at the official OpenSea collection; any bids made now will be eligible for the Genesis auction.
 For more information, including on how to secure a whitelist spot, please visit the Auction page and follow our socials.

 Yucca Moth by Emily Edelman